arXiv/arxiv-submission-core/docs/source/architecture.rst

 logs are also made available, for example to provide submitters feedback about compilation failures or warnings.

+The compilation service is backed by an AWS S3 bucket.

 .. _plain-text-extraction-service:

 Plain text extraction service